-- 1. Evaluate the responsibilities and requirements of owning and operating one's own business. - 2.
-Compare and contrast legal structures to select the best choice for a business. - 3.
-Create a realistic marketing plan. - 4.
-Develop a pro-forma financial statement projected for one year. - 5.
-Identify sources of financing appropriate for a business. - 6.
-Assemble a complete business plan suitable for specific audiences.
+- 1. Describe the responsibilities and requirements of owning and operating one's own business. - 2.
+Describe the core functions of a business. - 3.
+Create a comprehensive marketing plan. - 4.
+Develop pro-forma financial statements projected for one year. - 5.
+Analyze financial statements to develop a business strategy. - 6.
+Create a comprehensive business plan.